 and noted that the boost transformation dropped out of the action.
-However, we could have chosen to retain $p^a$ as a canonical variable.
+However, one could instead have chosen to retain $p^a$ as a canonical variable.
 If we extend the phase space by introducing its conjugate momenta,

 we obtain the primary constraint $\pi_a =0$, as the action is manifestly independent of both $p^a$ and $\dot{p}^a$.
 Note that this extension is trivial in the sense that $\pi_a \approx 0$ are $D$ first-class constraints, thus reducing the dimensionality of the physical phase space by $2D$, leaving the physical dimensionality unchanged.
-However, the introduction of the additional phase space variables $p^a$ and $\pi_a$ will allow us to recover the full Lorentz symmetry.
+Nevertheless, the introduction of the additional phase space variables $p^a$ and $\pi_a$ allows us to recover the full Lorentz symmetry.

 For an infinitesimal Lorentz transformation $\Lambda^A_{~B} = \delta^A_B + \theta^A_{~B}$ parametrised by $\theta_{AB}= -\theta_{BA}$, the vielbein $e^A_{~\mu}$ transforms as a Lorentz vector,

 For spatial rotations, we have